sizigia/learn-co-lessons/README.md

-# Functions with arguments lab
+# Functions with Arguments Lab

 ### Introduction

-In this lesson, we will be scoping out some of the things that we can do while in Albuquerque.
-To do so, we'll be working with information pulled from the Yelp.
-Yelp is great for learning about what to do in Albuquerque, but it gives us back a lot of information.
-We'll use what we know about functions to format out data.
+In this lesson, we have decided to visit another of our travel destinations!
+This time we have chosen to visit Albuquerque, but we aren't very familiar with this city and are quite hungary after our long flight.
+We will be working with information we pulled from the Yelp database to help us find a restaurant where we can satisfy our hunger.
+While Yelp is great for learning about what to do in Albuquerque, it gives us back a lot of information.
+We'll use what we know about functions and dictionaries to format and read our data more easily.

-### Exploring two restuarants in Albuquerque
+### Exploring Two Restuarants in Albuquerque

-This is what the Yelp provides us for a information about a single restaurant.
-Below is information about Fork and Fig, but all restaurants are provided with this information.
+Let's take a quick look at the information Yelp provides for a single restaurant:

 ```python